-The sides of a braiser are usually between two and three inches tall and the bottom may be a large circle or oval.
-Braisers are most often made of cast iron or ceramic that may be enameled or pure, which is oven safe up to 500 degrees and long-lasting.
+The sides of a braiser are usually between 2 and 3 inches tall, and the bottom may be a large circle or oval.
+Braisers are most often made of cast iron or either enameled or pure ceramic, the latter of which is long-lasting and oven-safe up to 500 degrees Fahrenheit.
 Enamel-coated cookware is easier to maintain than seasoned or uncoated pans, but pure ceramic is a healthier and safer alternative.
-A braiser pan is heavier and more substantial than the average pan but lighter than lidded cast-iron or ceramic pots.

-Every home chef should have a braiser pan of their own because this piece of cookware is endlessly versatile and easy to use.
-Braisers are multipurpose, convenient pans that many cooks find themselves using every day.
+Every home chef should add a braiser to their wish list — this piece of cookware is endlessly versatile and able to be used every day.
 Here's what sets them apart from other types of cookware and why you may want one in your kitchen.

-What makes a braiser so useful is that it essentially combines the most helpful features of dutch ovens, skillets, and other pans into one piece of cookware.
-The thick ceramic or enameled cast iron of a braiser allows low and slow roasting, much like a dutch oven.
-And the braiser's wide cooking surface can act like a skillet to expose ingredients to higher heat allowing them to fry, brown, and render to perfection.
+- Braiser: What makes a braiser so useful is that it essentially combines the most helpful features of Dutch ovens, skillets and other pans into one piece of cookware.
+The thick ceramic or enameled cast iron of a braiser allows for low and slow roasting, much like a Dutch oven.
+The braiser's wide cooking surface can act like a skillet to expose ingredients to higher heat, allowing them to fry, brown and render to perfection.

-You can use a braiser in much the same way that you'd use a dutch oven or skillet without needing two or more separate pans.
-Braisers can go safely from stovetop to oven and are easy to clean without the need for special precautions.
+You can use a braiser in much the same way that you'd use a Dutch oven or skillet, and you can cook meals without needing multiple pans.
+Braisers can go safely from stovetop to oven and are easy to clean — there's no need for special precautions.

 What Is Braising?

-In short, braising is a cooking technique that can lend complexity and texture to recipes and heat foods through safely.
-But even though a braising pan may be made specifically for braising, you can do so much more than braise with this super versatile pan.
+In short, braising is a cooking technique that can lend complexity and texture to recipes and heat foods thoroughly and safely.
+However, even though a braising pan may be made specifically for braising, you can do so much more than braise with this super versatile pan.

-There is no wrong way to use a braiser.
-Amateur cooks and professional chefs alike can enjoy the benefits of this handy pan.
+Braisers are used for countless recipes, and there's no wrong way to do it.
+Amateur cooks and professional chefs alike enjoy the benefits of this handy pan.

 Because a braiser is almost like a cross between a pot and a pan, you're not limited to braising.
 This single piece of cookware can be used for any of the following types of cooking and more:

 When you first get a new braiser, test it out with a recipe that requires a few different cooking methods.
 For example, sear a protein such as tofu or chicken thighs in the pan on the stovetop.
-Then add a stock of your choosing to the pan and simmer to reduce before adding your favorite vegetables.
+Then, add a stock of your choosing to the pan and simmer to reduce before adding your favorite vegetables.
 Cover with the braiser lid, and while wearing oven mitts to grasp the hot handles, carefully place the braiser in the oven.
-Let the vegetables and protein bake together until done.
+Let the vegetables and protein bake together until they're ready to go.

 There are no tricks to using a braiser.
-Just remember to always protect your hands when gripping the handles and to hand wash it gently after it has cooled.
+Just remember to always protect your hands when gripping the handles and to hand-wash it gently once it has cooled.

-The possibilities with a braiser are endless.
-As soon as you get your hands on one, it'll likely become your new favorite piece of cookware.
-When you invest in a great eco-friendly braiser pan, you can replace a few of your beat-up pots and pans and cut down on your daily dish cleanup time.
+The possibilities with a braiser are endless, and it'll likely become your new favorite piece of cookware.
+When you invest in an excellent eco-friendly braiser pan, you may be able to replace a few of your beat-up pots and pans and cut down on your daily dish cleanup time.
 You'll get a long-lasting piece of versatile cookware that looks as great as it cooks.
-Your kitchen will thank you for getting a braiser and your food will be better than ever.
+Your kitchen will thank you for getting a braiser, and your food will taste better than ever.